-A root canal is the anatomical term to describe a portion of a tooth.
+A root canal is an anatomical term to describe a portion of a tooth.
 Teeth are hollow, and the internal chamber that contains the nerves and blood vessels inside the tooth is called the root canal.
 The nerves and blood vessels are also called the pulp.

 What is root canal treatment?

 Root canal treatment is a dental procedure that involves removing the nerve tissue and blood vessels from the root canal inside the tooth and sealing the cleaned space with a root canal filling material.